Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 4) Can play 78 RPM records:

-Well, 33(1/3) RPM and 45 RPM are common speed options available on all the turntables, but the capability of playing 78 RPM old shellac records is not a common feature for turntables available under $500.
+Well, 33(1/3) RPM and 45 RPM are common speed options available on all the turntables, but the capability of playing 78 RPM old shellac records is not a common feature.
 But don’t forget to replace your current stylus with one made to play shellac records.

 Things I don’t like: